 I am a painter and printmaker, living in Roslin.
 I also organise exhibitions at Riccio Gallery.
 I dropped out of art school, had children, studied architecture as a mature student.
 I lectured in architecture at the University of Liverpool, then moved to the Scottish Civil Service.

 I stopped work early to be a carer and returned to making images.
 I like to work alongside others, learning from many tutors in Edinburgh and from fellow students.
-I’ve been enjoying plein air painting this year with a troupe of people who met at courses run by Ginny Elston.

 Several paintings are pairs – one done in the morning, the other in the afternoon – often quite different.
 Even in the course of a day I’m developing a more selective, intuitive approach that better describes the world as I see and feel it than more detailed, literal depictions.